allenv0/AirPosture/README.md

   <img src="App-Assets/A1.png" width="200" height="200" />
 </p>
 <h1 align="center">AirPosture</h1>
-<h4 align="center">Turn your AirPods into a posture coach on macOS.
-A macOS app that uses your AirPods' sensors to catch bad posture in real time.</h4>
+<h4 align="center">Turn your AirPods into a posture coach on macOS & iOS.
+AirPosture uses your AirPods' sensors to catch bad posture in real time.</h4>
 <p>

   <br />
   - 🚧 <strong>Status:</strong> Work in progress — the app will be launching soon.
 Thank you for the support!
   <br />